peelingwave/cis221_codepath/README.md

   - [ ] Steps to recreate:
     -  1. Confirm WordPress target host is vulnerable.
 Reflex Gallery plugin version older than 3.1.4 must be installed and activated.
       -  1a.
 Upload image into Reflex gallery plugin.
-    -  2. Add Reflex gallery shortcode into post.
+    -  2. In Reflex gallery settings retrieve the short code and insert it into post.
     -  ![WP_reflex_gallery_pages](https://user-images.githubusercontent.com/98624766/163492792-0498b52d-a217-4414-9fbb-126535e69990.png)

     -  3. Run metasploit from attacker machine using the following commands: